Preparing for Inpatient or "Overnight" Surgery

 What happens in the operating room?

-You will be taken to the operating room and your name and your procedure will be reviewed again.
-A heart monitor will be attached to about 4-6 small white circular patches that stick to a few areas on your chest, so your heartbeat can be seen on a small screen.
-These white sticky patches are usually removed before you wake up.
+When you are taken to the operating room, both your name and the procedure that you are scheduled to have will be reviewed again.
+Three small, white sticky circles will be placed on your chest.
+These will be attached to a heart monitor so that your heartbeat can be seen on a small screen.
+The sticky pads will likely be removed before you wake up.
 You will be given more medicine through your IV that will make you feel very sleepy.
 You will drift off to sleep, and you will stay asleep during your surgery.
 In what seems like a few minutes later, you will wake up in the recovery room, and the surgery will be over.

 Anesthesia is the medicine that puts you to sleep and stops you from feeling pain during your surgery.
 There are two different types of anesthesia, "local" and "general".